NiteshYadav03/BloodSaathi/readme.md

 - **User Registration and Login**: Users can create an account and log in to the system securely.
 - **Hospital Registration**: Hospitals can register for access to the platform, pending admin approval.
 - **Admin Dashboard**: Admins can view and manage hospital registration requests.
-- **Blood Request Functionality**: Users can request blood from registered hospitals.
+- **Blood Request Functionality**: Users can request blood from registered hospitals, and hospitals can confirm the receipt of blood.
-- **Donation and Receiving History**: Users can view their history of blood donations and receptions.
+- **Donation and Receiving History**: Users can view their history of blood donations and receptions, which is updated based on hospital confirmations.
 - **Email Notifications**: Users and hospitals receive email notifications for registration approvals and other important updates.
-- **Profile Update**: Users can update their personal details using the `/api/user/update` endpoint.

 ## API Endpoints